Young professional presents growth strategy using charts and graphs in a meeting.

 Each choice has implications.
 Commission on CRM close date and you'll pay on deals that later fall through.
 Commission on payment received and you'll delay payouts by weeks or months, frustrating reps who've done their job but haven't been paid for it.

 The most common approach for UK businesses is to commission on invoice date or contract signature, with clawback provisions for deals that don't ultimately pay.
 This balances timely reward against commercial prudence.
 Whatever you choose, document it clearly.
-Ambiguity here is a guaranteed source of disputes — our data shows unclear plan rules cause 73% of commission disputes at UK firms.
+Ambiguity here is a guaranteed source of disputes — unclear plan rules are one of the most common causes of commission disputes at UK firms.

 A flat percentage is simplest: every pound of revenue earns the same commission.
 But flat rates don't necessarily drive the behaviour you want.